 - No spreadsheet to track progress included like in the Stronglifts or Wendler programs.

 This program is a great way to build strength and muscle without having to be in the gym 24/7 and fits with my ethos of minimalist training perfectly.
-I’d recommend this program to anyone.
-As it comes with a full money back guarantee there’s no real risk involved.
+I’d recommend the Greek God program to anyone – it even comes with a full money back guarantee so there’s no real risk involved.

-If you would like to purchase a copy of the Kinobody Greek God program then click here.
+If you would like to purchase a copy of the Greek God program then click here.

-If you don’t have the funds available then check out my free minimalist training plan post over at My Take on Life for my version of the program.
+If you don’t fancy forking out the dough then check out my free minimalist training plan post over at My Take on Life for my version of the program.